10 Ways to Give Your Dog More Mental Stimulation

 How many tricks does your dog know?
 Do they have a good stay, come here & lay down?
 Well the good news is there’s a lot more you can teach them that goes beyond the basics.
 With trick training there’s always more to add.

 Teaching your dog a new trick or command is great for mental stimulation, and it can be especially helpful with shy or fearful dogs.
-All that training help boost your dogs confidence, and it helps to strengthen the bond between dog & owner.
+All that training will help boost your dogs confidence, and it strengthens the bond between dog & owner.
 Learning new commands can also help increase your dogs focus and impulse control (manners).